Multi-Task Program Error Repair and Explanatory Diagnosis: Conclusion

 \section{Conclusion}

 Our proposed approach aims to improve the accuracy and efficiency of program error repair and provide clear and informative feedback to programmers.
+This work aligns with previous efforts in logic error localization and correction \cite{xu2023logic} and demonstrates the potential for hybrid approaches integrating program repair and diagnostic feedback \cite{xu2024towards}.
 We use a combination of machine-learning techniques to identify and repair errors, improve the quality of datasets and test cases, generate intermediate reasoning explanations, and visualize program structure.
 We believe that mPRED has the potential to significantly reduce the time and effort required for software development.